-Trump meets with GOP lawmakers amid surveillance rift
+Trump won’t extend spy powers without reforms, senator says

 “I hope we can get to yes, and then we’ll have to see where the Republicans are,” Schiff said.
 “What I’m focused on doing is coming up with a bill that’s good policy, that has good reforms in it that preserve our ability to get the intelligence.
 We need to protect the country.”

-Associated Press writers Michael Balsamo and Aamer Madhani contributed.
+Associated Press writers Michael Balsamo and Aamer Madhani contributed to this report.